Suraj3r1/Python-Assmt_Suraj-Gupta/README.md

 # Python-Assmt_Suraj-Gupta
-Contains the assignments given in the python lecture modules
+This contains the assignments given in the python lecture modules for practice